 Testosterone replacement and Low T clinic promise great results but there are several health risks involved, including heart attack, pulmonary embolism and stroke risks for Low-T patients.
 Dangerous testosterone medications are being investigated by the FDA, and experts urge caution for patients.

-Many men suffer from low testosterone levels, and doctors have recommended testosterone replacement medications.
-But low-T drugs may lead to dangerous side effects like blood clots and heart attacks.
 Following Low T clinic injury, plaintiffs have filed lawsuits alleging low-testosterone drugs cause serious heart problems, pulmonary embolism, blood clots and other injury.

 Attorneys argue the drug manufacturers of testosterone replacement therapy drugs are liable for their failure to warn of certain complications like stroke and heart attack, as well as negligence in marketing, branding, and consumer fraud for concealing information about product safety findings.